ssedinnn/IT-Home-Lab/Lab 08 — DNS Administration and Troubleshooting/README.md

 This step helped me understand how reverse DNS works and how PTR records are used to associate IP addresses with hostnames.

+### *Step 7 - Simulate and Troubleshoot a DNS Failure*

+To practice troubleshooting a DNS issue, I intentionally configure the Windows 11 VM with an incorrect DNS server address.
+Instead of using the domain controller and DNS server at `10.1.10.2`, I temporarily change the preferred DNS server to an incorrect address such as `10.1.10.99`.

+After applying the incorrect configuration, I open **Command Prompt** and attempt to run `nslookup fileserver.lab.local` and `ping fileserver.lab.local`.
+Because the Windows 11 client is no longer pointing to the correct DNS server, it is unable to properly resolve the hostname.

+To troubleshoot the issue, I run `ipconfig /all` and review the network configuration of the Windows 11 VM.
+I identify that the configured DNS server address is incorrect and change it back to the correct DNS server address of `10.1.10.2`.

+After correcting the DNS configuration, I run `ipconfig /flushdns` to clear any cached DNS information.
+I then run `nslookup fileserver.lab.local` and `ping fileserver.lab.local` again to verify that DNS resolution has been restored.

+The hostname successfully resolves to `10.1.10.2`, and the server responds to the ping requests, confirming that the DNS issue has been resolved.

+This troubleshooting exercise demonstrated how an incorrect DNS server configuration can prevent a client from resolving hostnames even when the network itself is functioning.
+It also reinforced a basic troubleshooting process of identifying the problem, reviewing the client's network configuration, correcting the DNS settings, clearing the DNS cache, and testing again to confirm the solution.

 ## **Challenges**
 - misinputted the ip in step 2